Joey Wendle Player Props: Marlins vs. Yankees

 Joey Wendle At The Plate

-- In 13 games this season, Wendle has picked up an RBI, with more than one RBI once.
+- Wendle has driven in a run in 14 games this year (19.2%), including one multiple-RBI game.

-- He has scored in 29.2% of his games this season, with two or more runs scored in 5.6%.
+- He has scored a run in 21 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.